skip navigation

 Software

-We currently accept documents in Microsoft Word only.
-Submission of materials with design elements already incorporated will delay final production and availability of your work to victim service providers.
-Please contact your grant monitor with questions about this requirement.
+OVC currently accepts documents in Microsoft Word only and tables and graphs in Excel.
+Do not submit materials with design elements already incorporated because it will delay final production and availability of your work to victim service providers.
+Contact your grant monitor with questions about this requirement.
+Follow these software guidelines:

-• For publications longer than 30 pages, save each section in individual files and name them accordingly (i.e., section 1, section 2, section 3).
-Do not exceed 30 pages per file.
+• For publications longer than 100 pages, save each section as an individual file and name them accordingly (i.e., section 1, section 2, section 3).
+Do not exceed 100 pages per file.

-• Submit tables and graphs in separate electronic files.
-Provide printouts of each and data points for graphs.
+• Submit tables and graphs in separate electronic Excel files.
+Provide data points for graphs.

 Back to Top